ruveeha33/NuclearShield/README.md

 3000 → Grafana
 ```

-If another application already owns one of these ports, NuclearShield does **not** kill that application.
+If another application already owns one of these ports, NuclearShield does **not** terminate that application.

 Instead: